VladimirJarabica/splitster/README.md

 Other options to set

 **separateTest:** if true, only one test is used at time.
 Test is chosen randomly.
 Useful when you don't want to pollute your results with too many tests running at the same time.

+**disableCookies** if true, tests will not be saved to cookies.
+Initialization won't get result from cookies but always run.

+**cookiesExpiration** number of days cookies should last.